How To File Bankruptcy

-Once your bankruptcy case is filed, you should refer all creditors to your bankruptcy lawyer’s office, once he or she has been retained.
+Once your case is filed, you should refer all creditors to your lawyer’s office, once he or she has been retained.
 Your lawyer’s office will then be able to speak on your behalf (which means no more annoying calls).
-Once your bankruptcy lawyer has filed your case, the “automatic stay” goes into effect.
+Once your lawyer has filed your case, the “automatic stay” goes into effect.
 This means that NO creditor can legally contact you about your debt.

 Step #4 Post-Filing Credit Counseling

-After your attorney files your bankruptcy you will need to get post-filing credit counseling.
+After your attorney files your case you will need to get post-filing credit counseling.
 Again, you can do this easily online for a small fee.
 You will need to provide proof of this counseling, usually in the form of a printed certificate upon completing the credit-counseling course.

 Step #5 The Meeting

 Your lawyer, or a representative from their office, should attend the meeting of creditors with you to ensure everything goes smoothly.
-Prior to the meeting, you should have reviewed your bankruptcy petition so that you are familiar with what’s listed, and you understand the bankruptcy procedure.
+Prior to the meeting, you should have reviewed your petition so that you are familiar with what’s listed, and you understand the procedure.
 Once you are sworn in at the meeting, you will answer questions that are recorded.
 The meeting goes very quickly in most cases and can last under 1 minute.

 Step #6 Discharge From Your Debts

 Not all debts are discharged in a Chapter 7 or even a Chapter 13 case.
 Non-dischargeable debt can include student loans, certain taxes or government debt, and alimony and child support, among others.
-Whether or not a debt is discharged depends on certain Bankruptcy Code provisions and bankruptcy procedure, this will be mailed to you from by your attorney.
-It usually takes four to six months after filing for bankruptcy to receive this discharge.
+Whether or not a debt is discharged depends on certain Code provisions and procedure, this will be mailed to you from by your attorney.
+It usually takes four to six months after filing to receive this discharge.
 At this point you have reached your fresh start!